 The Stonewall Jackson Training School site, owned by the state, has within it the only designated historic district in the study area (see Figure 2, Existing Land Use Map).
 According to some of the stakeholders participating in the planning process, there has been limited interest in the community in preserving a few of the unique cottages constructed on the site that housed boys at the institution, which opened in the 1930s.
-Relatively little else has been done to preserve historic and cultural resources in the study area, although stakeholders indicated that there are several types of structures and sites worthy of preservation.
+While there are multiple structures on the North Carolina list of historic properties and the National Register, there are no local districts in the unincorporated portions of the county.
+Relatively little has been done to preserve historic and cultural resources in the study area, although stakeholders indicated that there are several types of structures and sites worthy of preservation.
 Examples include the following:

-- Approximately 50 farmhouses, which are over 50 years old and possibly eligible for preservation - Former mining sites (Note: While some of these former mine sites have been identified, most locations are unknown because a survey of existing historical structures and properties has never been undertaken.
-These unknown, unmapped sites become problematic when rural land is converted into subdivisions, as they are potential safety hazards.) - McGurdy Log House - Farms (Note: Community members expressed hope that it may be possible to team with entities at the North Carolina Research Campus to work with and study niche farms in the study area, particularly the Incubator Farm site.)
+- Former mining sites (Note: While some of these former mine sites have been identified, most locations are unknown because a survey of existing historical structures and properties has never been undertaken.
+These unknown, unmapped sites become problematic when rural land is converted into subdivisions, as they are potential safety hazards.) - McCurdy Log House - Farms (Note: Community members expressed hope that it may be possible to team with entities at the North Carolina Research Campus to work with and study niche farms in the study area, particularly the Incubator Farm site.)